lowwebtech/low-web-extension/Readme.md

 A browser extension allows you to block resources and modify the content of a page.
 So we can optimize some content, block what is not necessary and thus limit the number of requests, weight and computer operations.

-First, you need a good blocker for ad/malware/tracker like uBlock Origin ([Chrome](https://chrome.google.com/webstore/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm), [Firefox](https://addons.mozilla.org/fr/firefox/addon/ublock-origin/)) or a browser like [Brave](https://brave.com/).
+First, you need a good blocker for ad/malware/tracker like [uBlock Origin](https://github.com/gorhill/uBlock), [Ghostery](https://www.ghostery.com/)... or a browser like [Firefox](https://www.mozilla.org/firefox/) or [Brave](https://brave.com/).
+Reducing advertising and tracking is surely what will save you the most data.
+We made the choice in the extension not to deal with advertising, many extensions do it very well.

 ### Video

-More than 80% of the data transferred over the Internet are videos.
+More than **80% of the data transferred over the Internet are videos**.
 This extension tries to limit their use and the quality of the videos:

 - when possible, the extension chooses a low video quality.
 For example on Youtube.com, the video will be played in 240p, 360p or 480p (Youtube, Vimeo, Dailymotion)
 - embed video iframes are blocked and a light preview is displayed.
 The click on a preview opens the video on the original site or in the iframe.
 We use oEmbed to get informations about the videos (Youtube, Vimeo, Dailymotion, Facebook).